Maxime-J/mysql-inet6-converters/README.md

 * inet6_aton [IPv6](292.168.1.20): Too few groups
 */
 ```
 Note that a string is sequentially processed until an eventual success by the IPv4 and IPv6 converters, an IPv6 converter which can possibly call the IPv4 one.
-This would help to clearly understand the logs.
+This should help to clearly understand the logs.

 ## Format constraints
 This stricly follows the MySQL functions, which means it has the same constraints: